 Birth is a personal journey.

-When my husband and I met with our childbirth instructor, Katherine Anderson, this philosophy became even stronger in my mind.
+When my husband and I met with our childbirth instructor, this philosophy became a passion of mine.

-There are so many misconceptions about birth and about cesareans being truly 100% unavoidable (http://evidencebasedbirth.com/evidence-for-induction-or-c-section-for-big-baby/.)
-Episiotomies have no proven benefits and there are other options available, if doctors are willing to be patient and gentle.
+There are so many misconceptions about birth, and about cesareans being truly 100% unavoidable.
 Every baby is different and so is every woman… failure to progress is not always a reason to speed things up or discuss cesarean birth, especially for a first baby.

-I hope you enjoy the site, and gain some confidence in the process.
+I hope you enjoy browsing through my posts, and gain some confidence in the process.
 Birth doesn’t have to be a scary experience… even if our society (media, sources of entertainment, and modern medicine especially) seems to think it has to be.